 A corporate sponsorship is the financial payment by a business to a nonprofit to further the nonprofit’s mission, with an acknowledgment that the business has supported the nonprofit's activities, programs, or special event.

-Nonprofits should consider these "readiness" factors before engaging in a corporate sponsorship relationship.
+Nonprofits should consider these "readiness" factors before reaching out to recruit a corporate sponsor.
 Have you:

 Know the tax implications of the sponsorship.
 In order to receive non-taxable income, the contribution must meet the IRS definition of a "qualified sponsorship payment."
 Read about the tax treatment of sponsorship income.